AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/rule-editor-core-components.md

 #### Anpassade funktioner i regelredigeraren {#custom-functions}

-Du kan också använda anpassade funktioner i regelredigeraren.
+Förutom färdiga funktioner som *Summa av* som anges under **Utdata för funktioner** kan du också använda anpassade funktioner i regelredigeraren.
+Regelredigeraren stöder JavaScript ECMAScript 2019-syntax för skript och anpassade funktioner.
 Instruktioner om hur du skapar anpassade funktioner finns i artikeln [Anpassade funktioner i Adaptive Forms](/help/forms/create-and-use-custom-functions.md).

-Förutom färdiga funktioner som *Summa av* som listas under Funktioner Output kan du skriva egna funktioner som du ofta behöver.
-Kontrollera att funktionen du skriver åtföljs av `jsdoc` ovanför den.

-Medföljande `jsdoc` krävs:

-* Om du vill ha anpassad konfiguration och beskrivning
-* Eftersom det finns flera sätt att deklarera en funktion i `JavaScript,` och kommentarer gör att du kan hålla reda på funktionerna.

-Regelredigeraren stöder JavaScript ES2015-syntax för skript och anpassade funktioner.
-Mer information finns i [jsdoc.app](https://jsdoc.app/).
+<!--

+Ensure that the function you write is accompanied by the `jsdoc` above it.
+Adaptive Form supports the various [JavaScript annotations for custom functions](/help/forms/create-and-use-custom-functions.md#js-annotations).

+For more information, see [jsdoc.app](https://jsdoc.app/).

+Accompanying `jsdoc` is required:

+* If you want custom configuration and description
+* Because there are multiple ways to declare a function in `JavaScript,` and comments let you keep a track of the functions.

-Stöds `jsdoc` taggar:
+Supported `jsdoc` tags:

-* **Privat**
+* **Private**
   Syntax: `@private`
-En privat funktion ingår inte som en anpassad funktion.
+  A private function is not included as a custom function.

-* **Namn**
+* **Name**
-Syntax: `@name funcName <Function Name>`
-Alternativt `,` du kan använda: `@function funcName <Function Name>` **eller** `@func` `funcName <Function Name>`.
+  Syntax: `@name funcName <Function Name>` Alternatively `,` you can use: `@function funcName <Function Name>` **or** `@func` `funcName <Function Name>`.
-  `funcName` är namnet på funktionen (inga blanksteg tillåts).
-  `<Function Name>` är funktionens visningsnamn.
+  `funcName` is the name of the function (no spaces allowed).
+  `<Function Name>` is the display name of the function.

 * **Parameter**
-Syntax: `@param {type} name <Parameter Description>` Du kan också använda: `@argument` `{type} name <Parameter Description>` **eller** `@arg` `{type}` `name <Parameter Description>`.
+  Syntax: `@param {type} name <Parameter Description>` Alternatively, you can use: `@argument` `{type} name <Parameter Description>` **or** `@arg` `{type}` `name <Parameter Description>`.
-Visar parametrar som används av funktionen.
-En funktion kan ha flera parametertaggar, en tagg för varje parameter i ordningen för förekomst.
-  `{type}` representerar parametertyp.
-Tillåtna parametertyper är:
+  Shows parameters used by the function.
+A function can have multiple parameter tags, one tag for each parameter in the order of occurrence.
+  `{type}` represents parameter type.
+Allowed parameter types are:

     1. string
-   1. tal
-   1. boolesk
-   1. omfång
+    2. number
+    3. boolean
+    4. scope
-   1. string[]
+    5. string[]
-   1. tal[]
-   1. boolesk[]
-   1. datum
-   1. datum[]
+    6. number[]
+    7. boolean[]
+    8. date
+    9. date[]
-   1. array
+    10. array
-   1. object
+    11. object

-  `scope` refererar till ett särskilt globalt objekt som tillhandahålls av formulärkörningen.
-Det måste vara den sista parametern och ska inte vara synligt för användaren i regelredigeraren.
-Du kan använda omfång för att komma åt läsbara formulär- och fältobjekt för att läsa egenskaper, händelser som utlöste regeln och en uppsättning funktioner för att hantera formuläret.

-  `object` type används för att skicka ett läsbart fältobjekt i parametern till en anpassad funktion i stället för att skicka värdet.

-  Alla parametertyper kategoriseras under något av ovanstående.
-Ingen stöds inte.
-Välj en av typerna ovan.
-Typer är inte skiftlägeskänsliga.
-Blanksteg tillåts inte i parameternamnet.
-Parameterbeskrivningen kan innehålla flera ord.
+   `scope` refers to a special globals object which is provided by forms runtime.
+It must be the last parameter and is not be visible to the user in the rule editor.
+You can use scope to access readable form and field proxy object to read properties, event which triggered the rule and a set of functions to manipulate the form.

+   `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

+   All parameter types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Types are not case-sensitive.
+Spaces are not allowed in the parameter name.
+Parameter description can have multiple words.

-* **Valfri parameter**
+* **Optional Parameter**
-Syntax: `@param {type=} name <Parameter Description>` Du kan också använda: `@param {type} [name] <Parameter Description>` Som standard är alla parametrar obligatoriska.
-Du kan markera en parameter som valfri genom att lägga till `=` i parameterns typ eller genom att ange parameternamn inom hakparenteser.
+Syntax: `@param {type=} name <Parameter Description>` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.

-  Låt oss till exempel deklarera `Input1` som valfri parameter:
+   For example, let us declare `Input1` as optional parameter:
     * `@param {type=} Input1`
     * `@param {type} [Input1]`

-* **Returtyp**
+* **Return Type**
   Syntax: `@return {type}`
-Du kan också använda `@returns {type}`.
+  Alternatively, you can use `@returns {type}`.
-Lägger till information om funktionen, till exempel dess mål.
-{type} representerar funktionens returtyp.
-Följande returtyper tillåts:
+  Adds information about the function, such as its objective.
+  {type} represents the return type of the function.
+Allowed return types are:

     1. string
-   2. tal
+    2. number
-   3. boolesk
+    3. boolean
     4. string[]
-   5. tal[]
+    5. number[]
-   6. boolesk[]
+    6. boolean[]
-   7. datum
+    7. date
-   8. datum[]
+    8. date[]
     9. array
     10. object

-  Alla andra returtyper kategoriseras under en av ovanstående.
-Ingen stöds inte.
-Välj en av typerna ovan.
-Returtyperna är inte skiftlägeskänsliga.

-<!--
+  All other return types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Return types are not case-sensitive.

 **Adding a custom function**

 For example, you want to add a custom function which calculates area of a square.
 Side length is the user input to the custom function, which is accepted using a numeric box in your form.
 The calculated output is displayed in another numeric box in your form.
 To add a custom function, you have to first create a client library, and then add it to the CRX repository.